Lexical chain

-About
+A lexical chain is independent of the grammatical structure of a piece of writing, and in effect it is a list of words that captures a portion of the cohesive structure of the text.
+A lexical chain can provide a context for the resolution of an ambiguous term and enable disambiguation of concepts that the term represents.

+History

-Morris and Hirst introduce the term lexical chain as an expansion of lexical cohesion.
+Linguists Jane Morris and Graeme Hirst introduce the term lexical chain as an expansion of lexical cohesion.
 A text in which many of its sentences are semantically connected often produces a certain degree of continuity in its ideas, providing good cohesion among its sentences.
-The definition used for lexical cohesion states that coherence is a result of cohesion, not the other way around.
+The definition used for lexical cohesion states that linguistic coherence is a result of cohesion, not the other way around.
 Cohesion is related to a set of words that belong together because of abstract or concrete relation.
-Coherence on the other hand is concerned with the actual meaning in the whole text.
+Coherence, on the other hand, is concerned with the actual meaning of the whole text.

+Importance

 Morris and Hirst' define that lexical chains make use of semantic context for interpreting words, concepts, and sentences.
 In contrast, lexical cohesion is more focused on the relationships of word pairs.
 Lexical chains extend this notion to a serial number of adjacent words.

 There are two main reasons why lexical chains are essential: